NanoNets/RaspberryPi-ObjectDetection-TensorFlow/README.md

 ```
 sudo nvidia-docker run -p 8000:8000 -v `pwd`:data:data nanonets.docker.com/pi_training -m train -a ssd_mobilenet_v1_coco -e ssd_mobilenet_v1_coco -p '{"batch_size":8,"learning_rate":0.003}'
 ```

+###Usage
+Usage: run.sh [-m mode] [-a architecture] [-h hparams] [-e experiment_id] [-c checkpoint] Do stuff with FILE and write the result to standard output.
+With no FILE or when FILE is -, read standard input.

+	-m          mode: train or export
+	-h          display this help and exit
+	-p          comma separated keu value pairs of hyperparemeters -e			experiment id.
+Used as path inside data folder to run current experiment -c          when mode is export, used to specify checkpoint to use for export

 ------

 ## Step 3.
 Exporting trained model